As an Amazon Associate, I earn from qualifying purchases.

 a hand reaching for a dish of chocolate fudge

-This old-fashioned fudge recipe is so easy to make in under 20 minutes!
-Made from scratch with rich chocolate and marshmallows, you’ll love this easy chocolate Christmas fudge recipe.
+Aunt Barbara's old-fashioned fudge recipe is so easy to make in under 20 minutes!
+Made from scratch with rich chocolate, marshmallows, and evaporated milk, you'll love this easy chocolate Christmas fudge recipe.

 Ingredients